 “The plain language of the POSECCA definition makes clear that nonmailable ENDS products include those containing or used with not only nicotine, but also “flavor or any other substance.”
 It goes without saying that marijuana, hemp, and their derivatives are substances.
 Hence, to the extent that they may be delivered to an inhaling user through an aerosolized solution, they and the related delivery systems, parts, components, liquids, and accessories clearly fall within POSECCA’s scope.
 (58404)” – Federal Register

-The U.S. Food & Drug Administration’s past judgements on CBD was also mentioned.
+The U.S. Food & Drug Administration’s past judgement on CBD was also mentioned.

 The Federal Register states, “the FDA likewise has not approved any ENDS product for therapeutic delivery of any non-nicotine substance, including, in particular, CBD or other substances derived from marijuana.”